Do you know one of the first steps to getting to know your sewing machine?

 Rule #3: Clean the bobbin case after each project.
 I can’t stress this enough: A clean machine is a happy machine.

-Rule #4: Always wind at least two bobbins per project.
+Rule #4: Wind at least two bobbins for larger projects.
 There is nothing more annoying than running out of bobbin thread in the middle of a project and having to stop and wind a new one.

 The Three Most Common Bobbin Styles

 Apparently, there are over 60 different bobbin styles.
 Who knew?!

 But there are three bobbin styles that are most common to 95% of all home sewing machines.
 So, let’s learn what those are…

 The Class 15 bobbin is about the size of an American nickel.
 And they come in plastic or metal.

 And I think it is safe to say that this style is probably the most common bobbin style you will come across.